 100% success: ALL 7 members, men and women of all ages, and 5 Sherpas summitted in May, 2013.

 Full Service Cost: $36,450, £23,950, €27,450; Basic Climb: $14,950, £9850, €11,450.
 Currency conversions 19-Jul-13.

 Dates : 8 April to 6 June.
 60 days in Nepal.
 Optional Autumn dates available: 20 August to 20 October.

 Leader Dan Mazur , from UK and USA, 10 Everest expeditions, friendly, organised, good teacher.

 63 of our members and 37 sherpas have reached the summit durng 12 expeditions.

-Full Service Price Includes: Leader Dan Mazur, expert Sherpas, climb permits, oxygen, internal flights, hotels, trek costs, basecamp, high camps, tents (individual BC tent per member), expedition costs, meals & food, climb equipment, ropes & icefall fees, radios, internet, international phone, etc.
+Full Service Price Includes: Leader Dan Mazur, expert Sherpas, climb permits, oxygen, internal flights, hotels, trek costs, basecamp, high camps, tents (individual BC tent per member), expedition costs, meals & food, climb equipment, ropes & icefall fees, radios, internet, international phone, movies in basecamp, etc.